Internet-Draft | SPICE SD-CWT | June 2025 |

 A CWT with claims enabling selective disclosure with key binding.¶

-A CWT used to demonstrate possession of a confirmation method, associated to an SD-CWT.¶
+A CWT used to demonstrate possession of a confirmation method, associated with an SD-CWT.¶

 An entity that produces a Selective Disclosure CBOR Web Token.¶

-An entity that presents a Selective Disclosure CBOR Web Token which includes a Selective Disclosure Key Binding Token.¶
+An entity that presents a Selective Disclosure CBOR Web Token that includes a Selective Disclosure Key Binding Token.¶

-When the full set of claims protected by the Issuer, is disclosed by the Holder.
-An SD-CWT with no blinded claims (all claims are marked mandatory to disclose by the Issuer) is considered a Full Disclosure.¶
+When the full set of claims protected by the Issuer is disclosed by the Holder.
+An SD-CWT with no blinded claims (when all claims are marked as mandatory to disclose by the Issuer) is considered a Full Disclosure.¶

 A salted claim disclosed in the unprotected header of an SD-CWT.¶